 Candidates may apply for advanced standing for previous tertiary study in accordance with the Advanced Standing for Previous Studies and Recognised Prior Learning policy associated procedures.

 Advanced standing will be granted only for studies completed in the 4 years prior to the commencement of this course.

-Advanced standing gained for any subject shall be cancelled 6 years after the date of the examination upon which the advanced standing is based if, by then, the student has not completed the course.
+Advanced standing gained for any subject shall be cancelled 6 years after the date of the examination upon which the advanced standing is based if, by then, the candidate has not completed the course.

 Advanced standing will not be granted for undergraduate studies or for work experience that is used to gain admission to the course.